UDASE-CHiME2023/reverberant-LibriCHiME-5/README.md

 You must first:

- - Follow the instruction of the [TBC] repository to extract the audio segments from the original CHiME-5 data.
+ - Follow the instructions in [this repository](https://github.com/UDASE-CHiME2023/CHiME-5) to extract the audio segments from the original CHiME-5 data.

  - Download the LibriSpeech [dev-clean](https://www.openslr.org/resources/12/dev-clean.tar.gz) and [test-clean](https://www.openslr.org/resources/12/test-clean.tar.gz) data.
 Put the data in a folder with the following structure: